Presented by the Illinois State Bar Association

 Registration is now open for the Fall semester.
 Please contact Joyce Williams if you have questions.

 Improve your trial skills in this "learn-by-doing" program that covers all phases of trial work from both a plaintiff and defendant's viewpoint.
 Through this course, you will learn and practice new trial techniques that are most effective and consistent with the Federal Rules of Evidence and the new Illinois Rules of Evidence.
 Each session is audio-video taped so you can see and hear the improvements in your voice, manner and trial technique.
 The program has been proven to be of value whether your practice includes trying jury and non-jury cases, administrative hearings, arbitrations, or mediations.The course is taught and coordinated by Fred Lane and Scott Lane.
+Please Note: Fred Lane will be retiring at the end of the Fall 2016 semester.
+A suitable replacement will fill his role beginning with the Spring 2017 semester.

 "After the first class, I was hooked.
 I should have taken this course many years ago."